 You've probably noticed when a rasterised image is scaled up, it gets pixelated and blurry, but scaling down has its own challenges.
-The same halo effect will occur because instead of creating more pixels on the bitmap, it's deleting pixels leaving the existing pixels and the same value.
+The same halo effect will occur because instead of creating more pixels on the bitmap, pixels are being deleted, leaving the existing pixels at the same value.
 This can lead to harsh, blocky lines and an all-around blurred image.

-SVG elements are inherently scalable because they don't have set dimensions and always look good no matter what size they are; for this reason, they are perfectly responsive.
+SVG elements are inherently scalable because they don't have set dimensions and always look good no matter what size they are; for this reason, they are perfect for responsive design.

 Improved Page Load Time

-Simple shapes and iconography are the best elements to utilise SVGs.
-If the illustration is too complex with hundreds of paths, the file will be too large, and you might want to consider using a PNG instead because there will be too much code to generate.
+Simple shapes and iconography are the best elements looking to utilise SVGs.
+However, if the illustration is too complex with hundreds of paths and gradients, the file may become too large and you might want to consider using a PNG instead because there will be too much code to generate.